The best brand videos aren’t about selling a product or service, so much as it is humanizing the brand itself, its personality, and culture.

-A key function of brand marketing videos is effective and engaging internal communication.
+A key function of brand awareness videos is effective and engaging internal communication.

 Sometimes, a company needs to reach out to its own employees to encourage and empower them with a reminder of what their brand is all about.

-This amazing top brand video by Google made by David Stanfield reminds employees everywhere not to miss the forest for the trees.
+This amazing branded video by Google made by David Stanfield reminds employees everywhere not to miss the forest for the trees.

 The infographic animation art style is minimal but clever, avoiding cliches and keeping it fresh and vibrant all the way through to the end.

 This is what we mean when we talk about how brands have stories to tell.

 Notice how, from the start, you were sucked into this story and kept watching, wondering where it was going.